Daweet/Daweet.github.io/_posts/2020-05-16-Scraping-NASA-for-Escape Velocity.md

-Let us check now if everything is inorder when it comes to data types
+Let us check now if everything is in order, when it comes to data types

 ```python